vladavilov/playground/risk-analytics-agent/ai_docs/FinCalculations_part.md

     - `state_budget_surplus_deficit_as_pct_of_gsp`: `float` - The state's budget surplus or deficit as a percentage of Gross State Product.
 Sourced from state financial reports or rating agency data.

 #### 3.1.3.
 TradeHistory Model
-A list of individual trade records for a specific instrument over a 20-day look-back period preceding the calculation date.
+A list of individual trade records for a specific instrument over a 25-calendar-day look-back period preceding the calculation date to ensure sufficient data for 20-trading-day calculations.
 - `trades`: `array` - An array of trade objects, where each object contains:
     - `trade_datetime`: `datetime`
     - `price`: `float`